Renee Joiner MCHS Math

 Math Department Late Work Policy:

-It is the responsibility of the students to get assignments made up.
-No late homework/minor grades will be accepted.
-All major grades, with the exception of Unit Tests, will be accepted up to five days after their due dates, beginning the day the student returns to school.
-Five points will be taken off each school day that the major grade is late.
-(For instance, if a project was due on Tuesday but the student turned in the assignment on Friday of the same week, the highest grade will be an 85.)
-All work must be shown to receive homework credit.
+Unless homework is missing due to an absence, homework will not be accepted late.
+All major and minor grades will be accepted up to ten school days after their due dates, beginning the day the student returns to school.
+Five points will be deducted for each day a major assessment is late, not to include common formative assessments.
+(For instance, if a project was due on Tuesday but turned in the assignment on Friday of the same week, the highest possible grade will be an 85.)

 Remediation Policy:

 Students can make corrections to only ONE minor assessment each nine weeks, for a total of 2 during the semester-long course.
-No student will be allowed to make corrections on district unit assessments, per district policy.
-In the case a minor grade is corrected, students will receive half credit on all corrected items.
+No student will be allowed to make corrections on common formative assessments, per district policy.
+In the case a minor grade is corrected, students will receive up to half credit on all corrected items.

 Extra credit: